Dec 1, 2025

 In environments where numerous surveillance cameras and IoT devices are installed,

-continuously sending all data to the cloud results in massive communication volume.
+continuously sending all data to the cloud generates a massive amount of traffic.

 • Numerous sensors installed in factories, warehouses, and buildings

-• Locations such as on boats, in mountains, or rural areas with unstable communication
+• Locations where communication environments are unstable, such as on ships, in mountains, and remote areas

-• The raw data from videos and sensors can be processed on the edge,
+• Raw data from videos and sensors can be processed on the edge,

-Edge AI is active in the following scenarios.
+Edge AI is thriving in the following scenarios.

 • Manufacturing sites